CaylinDewey/project2-v2/README.md

 ### How to Fork
 1. Log into the [Github site](https://github.com/)
-2. Pull up the repository for [Decision Helper](https://github.com/CaylinDewey/project2-v1)
+2. Pull up the repository for [project2](https://github.com/CaylinDewey/project2-v2)
 3. Use to [fork button](assets/images/readme_github_fork.png) on the top right hand corner

 ### How to Clone